theodi/open-data-licensing/guides/reusers-guide.md

 A `odrs:RightsStatement` resource may have several properties that can be useful in your application:

-* The `odrs:copyrightNotice` and `odrs:copyrightStatement` properties respectively provide the text or a link to a copyright statement that applies to the dataset you are using.
+* The `odrs:copyrightHolder`, `odrs:copyrightYear` and `odrs:copyrightStatement` properties provide guidance on creating a copyright notice or a link to a copyright statement that applies to the dataset you are using.
 Some licences, including those from the Creative Commons, require you to preserve copyright notices provided by the data publisher.
 These properties allow you to include a short notice in your application or a link to a fuller copyright statement.
 * The `attributionText` and `attributionURL` properties provide the means for publishers to describe their preferred form of attribution

 A Rights Statement might be published alongside a description of a dataset, e.g. as embedded metadata expressed using RDFa.
 However they might also be published separately, e.g. as a standalone web page or document that is referenced by several datasets.